jina-ai/jina/docs/tutorials/external-executor.md

-# Remote executors in Flows
+# External Executors in Flows

-A flow does not have to be local-only.
+An `Executor` does not need to be tied to a `Flow` - or vice versa.
-In fact, it is easy to add `Executor`s to your flow that are running on a different machine, inside or outside a docker container, or that are spawned by the Jina Hub.
+In fact, Executors can be launched on their own, and be added to a Flow after the fact, all while running in the same environment, inside a Docker container, on a remote machine, or spawned from the Jina Hub.

-In this tutorial we will first go over how to add already running external executors to your flow.
+As the first step in the tutorial, you will learn how to add already running external Executors to your Flow.
-Then you will see how to spawn standalone `Executor`s that can be tapped into remotely.
+After that, you will see how to create and use an external Executor yourself.

 ## Adding external Executors